777arc/textbook/content/channel_coding.rst

 .. image:: ../_images/hamming.svg
    :align: center
    :target: ../_images/hamming.svg
+   :alt: Hamming code pattern showing how parity bit coverage works

 Hamming codes are block codes so they operate on N data bits at a time.
 So with three parity bits we can operate on blocks of four data bits at a time.
 We represent this error encoding scheme as Hamming(7,4), where the first argument is the total bits transmitted and the second argument is the bits of data.

 .. image:: ../_images/hamming2.svg
    :align: center
    :target: ../_images/hamming2.svg
+   :alt: Example of Hamming 7,4 which has three parity bits

 The following are three important properties of Hamming codes: